SubtotalCheckout View and edit basket

 Global Oil Contractor, Marine Technical Authority

 Since its introduction, Mintra's client has experienced a significant reduction in unsafe behaviours.
 They have also noticed an increase in vessels complying with the requirements of procedures when experiencing difficulties without the need for installation intervention.
 Due to the success of the product, the client has shared the content with several of their counterparts and the Marine Safety Forum as an example of best practice.
 They also re-engaged Mintra's services to expand the suite and develop a Marine Responsible Person and Marine Awareness course.
+Visit our website for a full list of Mintra eLearning courses.

 Lesley Bloice, Instructional Design Manager